Pinpoint tests of suspension

 Yes

-Check the runout of the front brake disc and rear brake disc.
-See Section 206-00 for more information.
+Check the front brake disc and rear brake disc runout.
+Refer to Section 206-00 for additional information.

 No

 INSTALL a new hub.
-See Section 204-01 for more information.
+Refer to Section 204-01 for additional information.

 Yes